panva/oauth4webapi/docs/interfaces/AuthorizationServer.md

 • `Optional` `Readonly` **frontchannel\_logout\_session\_supported**: `boolean`

-Boolean value specifying whether the authorization server can pass "iss" (issuer) and "sid" (session ID) query parameters to identify the RP session with the authorization server when the "frontchannel_logout_uri" is used.
+Boolean value specifying whether the authorization server can pass `iss` (issuer) and `sid` (session ID) query parameters to identify the RP session with the authorization server when the `frontchannel_logout_uri` is used.

 ___